yuta-fujimoto-naist/AttractingContributors/README.md

 Please let me know what movie you saw for the first time!
 `Doraemon`

-# List the movie titles
+# List of the movie titles